Join 100,000+ using Download Monitor to

 The Downloading Page extension lets you create a dedicated page for delivering your digital art.
-This can help you offer a great brand experience:
+This can help you offer a great branded downloading experience:

-Such art could also be something you create as a limited edition.
-Because you only make a few of these, exclusivity is a factor when pricing.
+Such artwork could also be something you create as a limited edition.
+Because you make only a few of these, exclusivity is a factor when pricing.

 The fine print: Licensing your artwork

-When looking for how to make money with digital art, another thing you must sort on priority is your licensing approach.
+When looking for how to make money with digital art, another critical factor you must carefully consider is your licensing approach.

 How to make money with digital art: A few power moves

-- Create custom artwork (commissioning): Once you’ve established yourself, stay open to taking custom artwork requests, because there are art lovers who love to own art that’s only theirs!
+Creating custom artwork (commissioning) is yet another idea to diversify your income.
+Once you’ve established yourself, stay open to taking custom artwork requests, because there are art lovers who love to own art that’s theirs alone!
 Here, you basically work as a freelancer.
 As a freelance artist, you can also find potential clients for such artwork projects on platforms like Upwork.
 Freelancing can bring you a steady income.

-- Diversify your income sources: In addition to creating art, also explore other ways to make money like engaging in brand partnerships, selling digital products (workbooks, step-by-step tutorials, workshops, webinars, etc.), or creating online courses.
+Consider even more ways to diversify your income sources.
+In addition to creating art, also explore other ways to make money.
+For example, you can engage in brand partnerships, sell digital products (workbooks, step-by-step tutorials, workshops, webinars, etc.), or create online courses.
 Note that these monetization methods are more effective for digital artists who have already built an audience.

-All these, of course, don’t provide passive income and aren’t scalable the same way that sales of digital art are, but you can do these along with a full-time job.
+All these, of course, don’t provide passive income and aren’t scalable the same way that sales of digital art are, but you can do these alongside a full-time job.

-The “how to make money with digital art” question ties directly to the market you cater to.
+How to make money with digital art ties directly to the market you cater to.
 So if you’re currently exploring options, research which digital art items have the most listings on platforms like Etsy.